Zain-Lam/Obsidian/6 - full notes/What is a computational problem (decision problem).md

 TD: YEAR1::TERM2::CS147 Discrete Maths 2::01
 Q: What is a Computational problem (decision problem)?
-?
-A:the answer for every input is either yes or no search problems can be cast as decision problems
+A: the answer for every input is either yes or no search problems can be cast as decision problems
 (e.g, does $A[i]=5$)
 <!--ID: 1736623576546-->